 Applicants must have completed a baccalaureate degree at an accredited institution with an acceptable grade point average.
 (See "Admissions" for details.)
-Students who lack an undergraduate degree may be awarded the Diploma in Practical Ministry by completing the same curriculum.

 Students must complete 36 hours of coursework as outlined below with a cumulative GPA of 2.0 or higher and maintain a cumulative GPA of 2.0 to remain in good standing and maintain eligibility for financial aid.
 The program may be completed in as little as two years of full-time study.
 Students must normally complete the program within six years.